mathieures/VitaMote/README.md

 To fix:

 - The `Keyboard` and `KeyboardView` classes are deprecated
-- The custom keyboard does not appear in the list of input methods
+- The custom keyboard does not appear in the list of input methods (and I wonder if it's needed at all)

 Planned improvements:

-- Put some variables in arrays/lists (`b1, b2, ..., b8` for example)
+- [x] Put some variables in arrays/lists (`b1, b2, ..., b8` for example)
+- [x] Send key events from the PSVita to the app
+- [ ] Interact with the running process thanks to those keys